 I recently chatted with a group of academics who all declared that it was their belief that the academy needed to fight the use of Wikipedia with all the energy it could muster.
 But there are others who take a different approach.
 So for example the Association for Psychological Science is organising its members to edit, correct and monitor Wikipedia articles relevant to its field, thereby creating a more accurate set of articles.
 Other groups have also been formed to work on a voluntary basis to enhance quality control on the site, including a group of academics in Imperial College London.
 A research team in Carnegie Mellon University has produced a learned paper suggesting ways in which Wikipedia can be enhanced as a reliable tool (‘Harnessing the Wisdom of Crowds in Wikipedia: Quality Through Coordination’).
 It may be that a gradual change of approach by the higher education community is under way.

 Information gathering and distribution on the internet is constantly reinventing itself, and Wikipedia may yet be replaced with something different.
 But in the meantime it is there, and it is the information framework that most people now use and believe.
-There is very little point in fighting that, but there may be much to be gained from a better organised academic engagement.Explore posts in the same categories: higher education, society comment below, or link to this permanent URL from your own site.
+There is very little point in fighting that, but there may be much to be gained from a better organised academic engagement.higher education, society comment below, or link to this permanent URL from your own site.